jaymin1310/Ingridify/README.md

 2. The ingredient list is sent to the OpenAI API
 3. The AI generates a recipe and cooking instructions
 4. The recipe is displayed in the UI
+5. User can delete and start over also